Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Introduction

-In this work, we consider the impact of glossy surfaces on surface and material reconstruction.
-To consider glossy surfaces represented by signed distance functions (SDFs), our method not only synthesizes views with highlights but also decomposes the highlight views into diffuse and specular reflection components.
-This approach compensates for the modeling capability of anisotropic radiance in rendering and produces correct results for glossy surface reconstruction.
-In order to better recover diffuse and specular components, we estimate a parameter to represent the ratio of incoming light reflected in a specular manner.
-By introducing this parameter into a Spherical Gaussian representation of the BRDF, we can better model the reflection of glossy surfaces and decompose more accurate diffuse albedo information.
+In this work, we consider the impact of glossy surfaces on surface and material reconstruction based on implicit representation.
+Although existing methods based on explicit representations, such as 3D Gaussian Splatting (3DGS)~\citep{kerbl20233d}, have made progress in surface reconstruction~\citep{Huang2DGS2024,Yu2024GOF,chen2024pgsr} and inverse rendering~\citep{R3DG2023,jiang2024gaussianshader,shi2023gir,liang2024gs,ye2024gsdr}, the unique advantages of implicit representations, such as low storage requirements and smooth surface modeling, still make them worthy of being explored as a separate research branch.
+This paper focuses solely on methods based on implicit representation and further extends research in reconstructing glossy objects.
+To better handle glossy surfaces, we jointly use surface and volume rendering.
+Volume rendering does not decompose the reflected radiance, while surface rendering considers the diffuse and specular radiance separately.
+The learned SDF network enables accurate radiance reconstruction in volume rendering while also being capable of providing correct surface information in surface rendering to model specular and diffuse components into directional and non-directional parts.
+Both work together to regularize accurate and efficient SDF surface reconstruction of glossy objects.
+To better recover diffuse and specular components, we estimate the ratio of incoming light reflected in a specular manner.
+By introducing this parameter into a Spherical Gaussian representation of the BRDF for inverse rendering, we can better model the reflection of glossy surfaces and decompose more accurate diffuse albedo information.
 Furthermore, we propose predicting continuous light visibility for signed distance functions to further enhance the quality of reconstructed materials and illumination.
 Our experimental results have shown that our factorization of surface, materials, and illumination achieves state-of-the-art performance on both synthetic and real datasets.
-Our main contribution is that we improve surface, material, and lighting reconstruction compared to PhySG~\cite{Physg}, NVDiffRec~\cite{NVDiffrec}, and IndiSG~\cite{Indirect}, the leading published competitors.